 Section 3.
 Applications to CDLAC.
-The officers and/or the program managers of the Authority are hereby authorized and directed to apply to CDLAC for an allocation from the state ceiling of private activity bonds to be issued by the Authority for the Project in an amount not to exceed \$19,500,000, and to take any and all other actions as may be necessary or appropriate in connection with such application, including but not limited to the payment of fees, the posting of deposits and the provision of certificates, additional applications to CDLAC (if necessary), and any such actions heretofore taken by such officers and program managers are hereby ratified, approved and confirmed.
+The officers and/or the program managers of the Authority are hereby authorized and directed to apply to CDLAC for an allocation from the state ceiling of private activity bonds to be issued by the Authority for the Project in an amount not to exceed \$58,000,000 and to take any and all other actions as may be necessary or appropriate in connection with such application, including but not limited to the payment of fees, the posting of deposits, the provision of certificates, and the submittal of additional applications to CDLAC (if necessary), and any such actions heretofore taken by such officers and program managers are hereby ratified, approved and confirmed.